Graduate Application

 – What experiences, research, or other relevant science engagement, have you had, and how have they influenced your decision to pursue graduate studies?

-6. have an official report of your TOEFL or IELTS results sent (only if you are an international student who has not studied in the US; an unofficial copy is sufficient for application)
+6. If you are an international student, have an official report of your TOEFL or IELTS results sent (an unofficial copy is sufficient for application)

 1. If the sole language of instruction at your university or college is English, then the graduate school might waive the requirement.
-A statement or letter stating that English is the sole language of instruction needs to be both uploaded on Slate and emailed to gradadmissions@wfu.edu.
+A statement or letter stating that English is the sole language of instruction needs to be uploaded both with your application package on Slate and emailed to gradadmissions@wfu.edu.

 FAQ’s